papinet/papiNet-API/2.0.0/master-data.md

 A **_product_** is owned and defined by the _seller_.
 It has several properties such as the `basisWeight`, the `width`, a certain percentage of `recycled` material, and so on.
 Usually, some of these properties may have multiple possible values, for instance you could choose the `basisWeight` of your paper from a list of values: 35 g/m², 39 g/m², 42 g/m², ...

 An **_article_** is owned and defined by the _customer_.
 Typically, a _customer_ specifies an individual _article_ from a _product_ in order to narrow down the various properties that may have multiple potential values, ultimately settling on a single value for each.
-For now, our assumption is that each property of the _article_ will have only one value, but this may change in the future.

 In order to show that important distinction within the API itself, we will always use the word _product_ together with _seller_ creating the hyphenated word **_seller-product_**, and the word _article_ will always be used with _customer_ creating **_customer-article_**.